sabbirosa/passwordkit/README.md

 # PasswordKit

-A utility library for generating and validating strong passwords.
-Designed to help developers create secure applications by ensuring users generate and use strong passwords.
+A utility library for generating and validating strong passwords and one-time passwords (OTPs).
+Designed to help developers implement robust authentication mechanisms in their applications.

-## Why is This Project Important?
+## Why is PasswordKit Important?

-In today’s digital world, where personal and sensitive information is stored online, weak passwords are one of the most common entry points for hackers.
-Millions of accounts are compromised every year because users choose passwords that are easy to guess or crack.

-Using a **strong password** generator and validator can:

-- Prevent brute-force and dictionary attacks.
-- Protect sensitive user data.
+In today’s digital age, weak passwords and insecure authentication practices are major causes of data breaches.
+PasswordKit addresses this challenge by providing tools for:

+- Generating strong passwords based on customizable criteria.
-- Build user trust by enforcing strong password policies.
+- Validating password strength.

-This library aims to make implementing password security seamless for developers by providing robust tools to generate strong passwords and validate password strength against custom criteria.
+- Generating secure, expirable OTPs for two-factor authentication or verification processes.

 ## Features

-1.  **Generate Strong Passwords**:
+1.  **Password Generation**:

-    - Easily create passwords based on custom criteria, such as length, inclusion of uppercase letters, numbers, and special characters.
+    - Create strong, secure passwords with custom criteria (length, uppercase, numbers, special characters).

-2.  **Validate Password Strength**:
+2.  **Password Validation**:

-    - Ensure user-provided passwords meet your application’s security requirements.
+    - Evaluate user-provided passwords against your security requirements.

+3.  **OTP Generation and Validation**:

+    - Generate one-time passwords for use in login, account recovery, or verification processes.
+    - Automatically manage OTP expiration with an in-memory caching system.

-3.  **Customizable**:
+4.  **Customizable**:

-    - Define your own criteria for what makes a password "strong."
+    - Define your own criteria for passwords and OTPs.

+5.  **Lightweight and Isomorphic**:

+    - Works seamlessly in both **Node.js** and **browser** environments.

 ## Installation

-Install the library via npm:
+Install PasswordKit via npm:

 ```bash
 npm install passwordkit